 As we prepared to move away from the break, I saw a small group of climbers walking towards us, on their way down from the summit.
 I recognized that little yellow and black suit… It was Kim!
 My friend.
 My teammate.
 We had been through a lot together.
 This had been a long time coming.
 She hugged me and grabbed me by the shoulder.
 “ALMOST THERE!”
 I smiled big enough that the seal broke on my mask.

 She looked strong and confident.
 I was profoundly happy for her.
 “Congrats, Atomic Girl.
 Rock on, see you down there.”

 Immediately after the Cornice Traverse the route pitches up steeply to the fabled Hillary Step.
 Just before this, there is a relatively flat spot, about the size of a small room, wide enough for two climbers to pass one another without much difficulty.
 On climber’s right, this spot is relatively sheltered by the cornice and its granite base.
-On the left, the mountain drops away gradually at first, then steeper and steeper until falling into oblivion some meters off the route.
+On the left, the mountain drops away gradually at first, then steeper and steeper until falling into oblivion.

 She shook her head vigorously, unable to speak over the effort of trying to breathe.

 “Do you want help?”

 “My name is Paul.
 I know what to do.
 Are you ready?”
 She nodded again.
 I took off my mask, grabbed her by the head, and leaned in closely.
 And I started breathing hard on the icicle, exactly as Justin had done for me.
 After four or five hard blows there was no sign that the ice goober was softening.
 So I stuck out my tongue and started licking it: It was as hard as a rock.
 Then I sucked on it like a thumb-sized snotsicle until it cracked free and fell away.
 Instantly she took in a huge breath through the valve, with a great whoosh of air.
 After a few breaths her eyes calmed and she relaxed a bit.